Black History Month is an annual recognition of the history, achievements, and influence of the Black community.

 Remember: you don't need millions of followers to pass the mic!
 Use this as an opportunity to educate your community — regardless of its size.

 #3: History Lessons and Noteworthy Facts

 History lessons are a great way to celebrate Black History Month on social media.

-While most brands will think to spotlight Martin Luther King Jr. or Rosa Parks, we encourage you to be proactive, do your research, and go beyond the obvious choices!
+While most brands might spotlight Martin Luther King Jr. or Rosa Parks, we encourage you to be proactive, do your research, and go beyond the obvious choices.